godwokenrises/godwoken-doc/docs/withdraw_lightGodwoken.md

  ### Step 2.
 Unlock Withdrawal Cells

-To unlock assets previously created, it will take a while ( approximately 5 days) to unlock the assets owing to security concerns.
-The **Fast Withdrawal** will be available soon.
+To unlock assets previously created, it will take a while (approximately 5 days) to unlock the assets owing to security concerns.
+The **Fast Withdrawal** function will be available soon.
 Once the pending period is expired, the receiver can make a transaction on layer 1 to unlock the asset cell.
 This transaction will use the withdrawal cell as input and take another CKB cell to cover the transaction fee.
 Within the withdrawal cell used as output, the lock of the asset cell will be replaced with the lock of the receiver.

 Here is an example: